About Us – A Construction Innovation Centre for Ireland

 Through education and training programmes, we hope to create a cultural shift in attitudes towards women involved in construction and quarrying, develop and support career pathways for girls and women into construction and quarrying, normalise construction and quarrying as a career choice for girls and women, develop accessible educational programmes for all school goers and develop a pathway for career changers.

-The W8 Centre
+The W8 Centre – Construction Innovation and Technology Centre

 The W8 Centre is a regeneration project in North Leitrim.
 The Centre was an abandoned building on a derelict site until it was purchased in 2014.